After the OnlyFans debacle, these new sex work platforms prioritize design and equity

 “I don’t think that just because we slap a label on something that’s ‘by and for sex workers’ that we’re automatically entitled to trust,” Love says.
 “As somebody who has been in the business of having to build trust, it’s a precious thing.
 And that’s something that we always have to keep in our hearts.”

-“At the end of the day, this is a labor issue,” adds Christianna Clark, aka Selena the Stripper, president of the coalition Strippers United and DEI lead at PeepMe.
+“At the end of the day, this is a labor issue,” adds Selena the Stripper, president of the coalition Strippers United and DEI lead at PeepMe.
 “This is about making sure that people are getting paid and feeling like their workplace is the workplace they want.
 And as we exit to co-op, creators get to share in the profits of the site and get to make decisions about its direction.
 I think that we’ll build trust that way.”

-Both Love and Clark are clear that PeepMe isn’t gunning for the lion’s share of adult content platforms.
+Both Love and Selena are clear that PeepMe isn’t gunning for the lion’s share of adult content platforms.
 In fact, they view OnlyFans’s reversal as a resounding step forward for sex workers, and the platform itself as a vital presence to move the needle even further.

 “We need platforms like OnlyFans with the resources and reach that they have.
 It’s crucial,” Love says.
 “It’s really powerful that OnlyFans is deciding to stay within the industry, because we need people that are harnessing the multimillion-dollar resources they have to go fight for us.
 We’re not in a position to do that right now, but OnlyFans definitely is.”

-“[OnlyFans has] the ability to have a voice on major policy issues,” adds Clark.
+“[OnlyFans has] the ability to have a voice on major policy issues,” adds Selena.
 “But a lot of times they just don’t care enough to leverage their power in favor of sex workers and in favor of sex-workers rights, which is where all of this is pivoting.”

-But Clark rightly notes that the burden of systemic change shouldn’t rest solely on sex workers.
+But Selena rightly notes that the burden of systemic change shouldn’t rest solely on sex workers.

 That said, PeepMe has the potential to be a very valuable piece.